Module spin_sdk.wit.imports.types

 The returned

-is a child resource: it must be dropped before the parentoutgoing-body
+headersresource is immutable:set,append, anddeleteoperations will fail withheader-error.immutable.This headers resource is a child: it must be dropped before the parent

 Expand source code